-Core ACP Procedures to entrustment level 3 by DOPS and real patient except for those marked ^ which can be in sim situation (1:1) but must still be DOPS Those marked can be assessed by a non- consultant assessor Manipulation of fracture/dislocation Plastering Vascular access in emergency - IO^ ED management of life-threatening haemorrhage Additional ACP Procedures to minimum entrustment level 1 and can be assessed by CBD.
-If the ACP is expected to perform these in practice, they must be at entrustment level 2b as evidenced by a DOPS and on a real patient with a consultant assessor Urethral catheterisation (male and female) Chest drain: Seldinger and open technique Establish invasive monitoring CVP Establish invasive monitoring arterial line Vascular access in emergency - femoral vein POCUS vascular access Lumbar puncture Procedural sedation in children Airway management (including iGel/LMA without drugs) Pleural aspiration of air Key Capabilities At point of credentialing the PEM-ACP will: KC1.
-Have the clinical knowledge to identify when key EM procedural skills are indicated KC2.
-Have the knowledge and psychomotor skills to perform EM Core procedural skills safely and in a timely fashion Entrustment level 3: with Supervisor 'on call' from home for queries, able to provide directions via phone and able to attend the bedside if required to provide direct supervision.
-KC3.
-Have the knowledge and psychomotor skills to perform those EM additional procedural skills which are regularly practiced in their department by ACPs, safely and in a timely fashion (entrustment level 2b)

-KC4.
-For those procedures not carried out by ACPs in their ED (as confirmed by the ES), the tACP will be able to explain the procedure, understand complications involved and diagnostic value for relevant procedures (entrustment level 1) GPCs Domain 1: Professional values and behaviours Domain 2: Professional skills practical skills communication and interpersonal skills dealing with complexity and uncertainty
+8 Associate Specialist or Senior Specialty Doctors who meet the eligibility criteria to be an ACP Educational Supervisor as defined in the ACP Credentialing Regulations may complete consultant assessments 9 As above perform these in practice, they must be at entrustment level 2b and assessed by Consultant DOPS on a real patient Procedural sedation in children Airway management (including iGel/LMA without drugs) Pleural aspiration of air Key Capabilities At point of credentialing, the PEM-ACP will have: KC1. the clinical knowledge to identify when EM Core procedural skills are indicated KC2. the knowledge and psychomotor skills to perform EM Core procedural skills safely and in a timely fashion Entrustment level 3: Supervisor 'on call' from home for queries, able to provide directions via phone and able to attend the bedside if required to provide direct supervision KC3. the knowledge and psychomotor skills to perform those EM Additional procedural skills which are regularly practiced in their department by PEM-ACPs, safely and in a timely fashion Entrustment level 2b: Supervisor within hospital for queries, able to provide prompt direction or assistance, and tACP knows reliably when to ask for help KC4. for those procedures not carried out by PEM-ACPs in their ED (as confirmed by the ACP ES), the tACP will be able to explain the procedure, understand complications involved, and diagnostic value for relevant procedures Entrustment level 1: Direct supervisor observation/involvement, able to provide immediate direction/assistance GPCs Domain 1: Professional values and behaviours Domain 2: Professional skills practical skillscommunication and interpersonal skillsdealing with complexity and uncertainty